frappe/frappe_io/frappe_io/www/help/sites.md

 Assets contain files that are required to be served for the browser client.
 These generally include *.js, *.css, *.png files.
-This directory is auto generated using the `frappe --build` command.
+This directory is auto generated using the `bench build` command.

 #### languages.txt